 The most populous country in Southeast Asia by far, Indonesia is still in an early stage of development when it comes to internet, mobile and digital technologies.
 It is, therefore, one of the most sought-after markets globally for e-commerce, with large local players and global heavyweights fighting for this enormous growing market.

-The rapid development of infrastructures brings more and more of Indonesia’s 250+ million inhabitants online.
-Primarily accessing the internet through mobile devices, the large demographic of connected Indonesian drives the development of the country’s technology companies and ecosystem, particularly the e-commerce market.
+The rapid development of infrastructures brings more and more of Indonesia’s 260 million inhabitants online.
+Primarily accessing the internet through mobile devices, the large demographic of connected Indonesian drives the development of the country’s technology companies and ecosystem, particularly the online shopping market.

 Top 10 e-commerce websites in Indonesia

-It is thus not surprising that the market is already counting several large players who have been heavily investing to seize market share and reap the benefits of the current explosive growth.
-Nevertheless without a clearly hegemonic leader and a lot of room for growth, Indonesia is one of the countries in Southeast Asian e-commerce that can still enable the development of underdogs or the entry of newcomers.
+It is not surprising that the Indonesian market is already counting several large players who already reap the benefits of the country’s explosive digital growth.
+However, without a clearly hegemonic leader and a lot of room for growth, Indonesia is one of the countries in Southeast Asian e-commerce that can easily allow the development of underdogs and the entry of newcomers.

 Note that this post is part of a series on top e-commerce sites in Southeast Asia:

 - Top e-commerce sites in Thailand

 To give you more perspective of the large volumes and the competition in Indonesian e-commerce, here are the current top 10 leaders of e-commerce websites in 2019 and their estimated monthly traffic for April 2019 from SimilarWeb.